uktrade/licensing/tests/test_frontend/README.md

 To run the end-to-end tests for licensing:\
 `invoke frontendtests`

-Currently, end-to-end test must be run as testfiles separately e.g. `pipenv run pytest tests/test_frontend/test_business/test_business_details` as there are some issues when they are run as a full test-suite.

 ## Test structure
 Tests are currently organised in folders corresponding to the views.
 Within each folder, each view/step of apply-for-a-licence will have its own testfile.